 Copy article link

 Cloud security is the set of strategies and practices for protecting data and applications that are hosted in the cloud.
 Like cyber security, cloud security is a very broad area, and it is never possible to prevent every variety of attack.
 However, a well-designed cloud security strategy vastly reduces the risk of cyber attacks.

-Even with these risks, cloud computing is often more secure than on-premises computing.
+Even with these risks, cloud computing is often more secure than on-premise computing.
 Most cloud providers have more resources for keeping data secure than individual businesses do, which lets cloud providers keep infrastructure up to date and patch vulnerabilities as soon as possible.
 A single business, on the other hand, may not have enough resources to perform these tasks consistently.